STARTERtallinn

 User-centered development and design thinking are methods to find out what companies should focus on and how to find out what their customers appreciate.
 In the workshop, we will examine the tools used in the design process and feature prioritization that will help you to focus on delivering value, not just building stuff.

-Venue: Innovation HUB, TalTech Mektory (address: Raja 15, Tallinn)
+Venue: ScreenX Conference Hall, TalTech Mektory (address: Raja 15, Tallinn)

 What is marketing and how to be good at it?